 \paragraph{Covariate Power.}

 Recall units are matched into $k$-tuples using observed baseline covariates $(X_i)_{i=1}^n$.
-The match quality coefficient $\matchcoeffk(s)$ will be large if both: \begin{enumerate}[label=(\alph*), itemsep=0.1pt] \item Covariates $X_i$ are highly predictive of heterogeneity in $\si(\cdot)$. \item Matching discrepancy on $X_i$ within $k$-tuples (Equation \ref{eqn:covariate-matching-discrepancy}) is small. \end{enumerate} We formalize this observation in Appendix~\ref{appendix:covariate-power}, providing conditions under which $\matchcoeffk(s) = R^2_{s|X} \cdot \matchcoeffk(\mu) + \op(1)$ as $n \to \infty$.
-Here $\matchcoeffk(\mu)$ is the matching discrepancy on features of the covariates alone, and $R^2_{s|X}$ measures covariate predictive power for heterogeneity in $\si(\cdot)$.
+The match quality coefficient $\matchcoeffk(s)$ will be large if both: \begin{enumerate}[label=(\alph*), itemsep=0.1pt] \item Covariates $X_i$ are highly predictive of heterogeneity in $\si(\cdot)$. \item Matching discrepancy on $X_i$ within $k$-tuples (Equation \eqref{eqn:covariate-matching-discrepancy}) is small. \end{enumerate} Under standard iid sampling assumptions, one can show that $\matchcoeffk(s) = R^2_{s|X} \cdot \matchcoeffk(\mu) + \op(1)$ as $n \to \infty$, where $\matchcoeffk(\mu)$ is the match quality on features $\mu$ of the covariates alone and $R^2_{s|X}$ measures the predictive power of the covariates for the heterogeneity in $\si$.